-Enrolled students must check in by end of the first week of classes for the semester, otherwise you will be dropped from the course to make room for students on the waiting list.
+Enrolled students must check in by midnight on the third day of classes for the semester, otherwise you will be dropped from the course to make room for students on the waiting list.
 You may "check in" to this course by posting in the Week one Discussion activity or by sending me a personal email stating your intention to stay enrolled.